Amarok24/Oxhr/README.md

 - Promise-based (asynchronous)
 - Written in TypeScript
 - No dependencies
-- Tiny filesize (currently only 2kb minified)
+- Tiny filesize (2kb minified)
-- Bundled and ready-to-use as `bundle.min.js` for your JavaScript projects (ES module)
+- Bundled and ready-to-use (ES module `bundle.min.js`) for your JavaScript projects
 - An alternative to XMLHttpRequest and fetch
 - An alternative to feature-rich libraries like [axios](https://github.com/axios/axios)
 - Made with simplicity in mind, with most-used features